Are you wondering whether KitchenAid’s higher-end stand mixer is worth the money?

 - The bowl has three lock points and securely snaps into place.

 - You can double recipes when cooking and baking for holidays or parties.
 For example, I like to double recipes when I’m taking the time to bake bread from scratch.
-The 6-quart bowl can handle a large batch of dough.

 Feature 3: Soft Start

 - The mixer slowly works up to speed, allowing the ingredients to come together a little before reaching the speed setting.
 This helps avoid accidents, splatter and a big mess.